 Silence the noise.

-Because if you do three things, you will beat the market over decades and make a fortune from your compounding returns.
+Because, if you do three things, you'll beat the market over decades and make a fortune from your compounding returns.

 Your to-do list

 - Hold them for a long time.

 - Continue to add new money to the market in good and bad times.